Image Credits: Pavlov Roman/shutterstock.com

 Copper-nickel alloy properties vary with composition.
 Copper 90/10 and Copper 70/30 both show outstanding resistance to corrosion, particularly sea water; however, Copper 70/30 is stronger and has superior resistance to impingement corrosion.
 On the other hand, a slightly superior resistance to biofouling is exhibited by the 90/10 alloy.

-The nickel content in these alloys also enables them to retain their strength at elevated temperatures compared to copper alloys without nickel.
+Copper rich alloys are ductile, hardened only by cold working, highly resistant to corrosion, strong and possess a low temperature co-efficient of electrical resistance.
+The nickel content of these alloys also enables them to retain their strength at elevated temperatures compared with nickel-free copper alloys.

 Due to their strong resistance to sea water corrosion, the 90/10 and 70/30 alloys are employed in sea water condenser systems and in desalination plants, as well as in pipe work for chemical plants, offshore oil and gas production and commercial shipping.